Xilinx/Vitis-Tutorials/Acceleration_Tutorial/docs/module1_baseline/README.md

       * There should be yet another cholesky_kernel directory at that level
    3. Run: <code>vitis_hls -p cholesky_kernel</code> (to start the Vitis high-level synthesis GUI)
    4. Vitis HLS now shows the high-level synthesis report
-   5. Expand on the loop to check its metrics
+   5. Expand the report window, study the loop and function latentency and throughput as shown here in this short clip: [HLS animation](../images/HLS_anim.gif))

 </details>